wordofwarning/wordofwarning.org/current/2013-springsummer/evans/index.md

 This is Lowri's first feature length solo show and will see her visual art and theatre practice blur together on the night of her thirtieth birthday.

-####Venue & Booking Details
+####Venue + Booking Details
-Date: Thursday 31st January + Friday 1st February 2013, 8pm
+Date: Thursday 31 January + Friday 1 February 2013, 8pm
-[Venue: The Lowry](http://www.thelowry.com/plan-your-visit/getting-here/), Pier 8, Salford Quays, M50 3AZ
+[Venue: The Lowry – Studio](http://www.thelowry.com/plan-your-visit/getting-here/), Pier 8, Salford Quays, M50 3AZ
 [Tickets: £10/8](http://www.thelowry.com/event/the-secret-life-of-you-and-me)
 Box Office Tel: 0843 208 6000

 ####More
-Lowri's website is beautiful - we couldn't sum it up any better than her pictures do - so have a look [here](http://www.thelowri.com/the-secret-life-of-you-and-me-2/).
+Lowri's website is beautiful – we couldn't sum it up any better than her pictures do – so have a look [here](http://www.thelowri.com/the-secret-life-of-you-and-me-2/).

 ![A sketch](five.jpg)

 ####Who is she?
 Lowri is a Manchester based live artist whose work draws upon a background in visual art, experience in performance and commitment to social engagement.
 Over the last few years she has worked with National Theatre of Scotland, Tate Liverpool, Cornerhouse, Contact Theatre, Hatch, Islington Mill, hÅb, The Lowry, Quarantine, Eggs Collective, David Hoyle, Small Things, Weeding Cane, Salford University and Grupo XIX de Teatro.
 She is also in girl band Hotpants Romance, who have released two albums and toured the world.

  ![Live Letter](Lowri-Evans-Image-3.jpg)